+Type of investment markets:

 ☑ regulated;

+☑ organised;

+☑ OTC.

+Fund manager's target risks:

-✓ equity;
+☑ equity;

+☑ interest rate;

 ☑ currency;

+□ credit;

+□ other risks (specify).

 Type of operations, all of which must be carried out for the sole purpose of achieving the management objective:

+☑ hedging;

+☑ exposure;

-$\Box$ arbitrage;
+□ arbitrage;

 □ other type (specify)

+Type of instruments used:

-- ☑ futures (regulated markets); - □ options on futures and securities (regulated markets); - □ options on securities (over-the-counter markets); - □ swaps (over-the-counter instruments); - ☑ currency futures (over-the-counter instruments); - □ credit derivatives
+☑ futures (regulated markets);

+□ options on futures and securities (regulated markets);

+□ options on securities (over-the-counter markets);

+□ swaps (over-the-counter instruments);

+☑ currency futures (over-the-counter instruments);

+□ credit derivatives

+The Fund shall not use any total return swaps (TRS).

+Strategy for using derivatives to achieve the management objective:

-- ☑ general hedging of the portfolio, certain risks, securities, etc.; - ☑ reconstitution of synthetic exposure to assets and risks; - ☑ increase in market exposure and specification of the maximum leverage authorised: 1; - □ other strategy (specify).
+☑ general hedging of the portfolio, certain risks, securities, etc.;

+☑ reconstitution of synthetic exposure to assets and risks;

+☑ increase in market exposure and specification of the maximum leverage authorised: 1;

+□ other strategy (specify).

+Counterparties climible for transactions on OTC financial futures are calcuted according to the